I’ve been an Alpine car stereo fan for years and I love using Bluetooth with my Android phone to enjoy great-sounding music and videos.

 Faceplate color customization

-Another (yes, there are so many!) great feature is the ability to change the faceplate’s button backlighting.
+Another great feature is the ability to change the faceplate’s button backlighting.
 Selectable colors are blue, green, red, and amber to match most vehicle interiors at night.

 Steering wheel interface capable

 Not surprisingly the stereo can also be controlled with your car’s factory steering wheel controls.
 That requires an aftermarket adapter and there may be some limitations to which buttons will work with the control interface, so be aware of that ahead of time.